Public-Health-Scotland/list-localities-profiles/Custom Boundary SOP.md

 1. Get the new lookups in order.
 2. Create a new data folder and update variables in a handful of places to reflect this.
-3. Run the MSG code in the Unscheduled Care folder to get MSG data at IZ-level.
+3. Run the MSG code in the Unscheduled Care folder to get MSG data at IZ-level-change folder path.
 4. Run the `Unscheduled Care 1` script to produce the data files needed.
 5. Run the `General Health 2` script to produce the data files needed.
 6. Run the full indicators as usual.